Samuel S. Hinds: Career

-Hinds is perhaps best remembered for playing Peter Bailey, the father of James Stewart and founder of the Bailey Building and Loan, in It's a Wonderful Life (1946) and for his part as Paul Sycamore in You Can't Take It with You (1938), both films directed by Frank Capra.
+Hinds is perhaps best remembered for playing Peter Bailey, the kindly father of James Stewart and founder of the Bailey Building and Loan, in It's a Wonderful Life (1946) and for his part as Paul Sycamore in You Can't Take It with You (1938), both films directed by Frank Capra.
 Hinds was also known for his roles in the Abbott & Costello films such as Buck Privates (1941), Ride 'Em Cowboy (1942) and Pardon My Sarong (1942).
 He also portrayed Lew Ayres' father in the Dr. Kildare film series during the early 1940s.
 Hinds mostly played supporting roles, often kind and dignified authority figures; often lawyers, doctors, mayors, judges or the father of the main figure.

-Hinds' first film was If I Had a Million (1932); his second film was The Road Is Open Again (1933) where he portrayed President Woodrow Wilson.
+Hinds' first film was The Amateur Gentleman (1926); his second film was If I Had A Million (1932).
 His earlier career was reflected in the role of Judge Thatcher, tortured by the mad Dr. Richard Vollin (Bela Lugosi) in The Raven (1935).

 Hinds acted in a total of about 220 films.
 His last film was The Bribe, released in 1949, after his death.

 Death

-Hinds died of pneumonia in Pasadena, California, on October 13, 1948 at age 73.
-He was married to Dorothy Cruickshack.
+Hinds died of pneumonia in Pasadena, California, on October 13, 1948, at age 73.
+He was married to Dorothy Cruickshank.
 They had two children.